amirbahador-hub/Mandrill-Django-Channels/README.md

 ## Future Improvements
-- Eventho that we tried to isolate out bussins logic it's still depends on the redis, we can add another layer called mapper which will mappes python classes with any database.
+-  Even though we tried to isolate out bussins logic it's still depends on the redis, we can add another layer called mapper which will mappes python classes with any database.
 - Better test covrage. we can add integration test using selenium for our templates and we we also must add more tests for our socket calls.
 - if we have lot's of socket calls then i would suggest to use a microservice artitucure and use Golang or Erlang for better socket handeling.